vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 AngularJS has strong opinions about how your applications should be structured, while Vue is a more flexible, modular solution.
 While this makes Vue more adaptable to a wide variety of projects, we also recognize that sometimes it's useful to have some decisions made for you, so that you can just start coding.

 That's why we offer a full system for rapid Vue.js development.
 [Vue CLI](https://github.com/vuejs/vue-cli) aims to be the standard tooling baseline for the Vue ecosystem.
 It ensures the various build tools work smoothly together with sensible defaults so you can focus on writing your app instead of spending hours wrangling with configurations.
-At the same time, it still offers the flexibility to tweak the configuration of each tool without the need for ejecting.
+At the same time, it still offers the flexibility to tweak the configuration of each tool to specific needs.

 ### Data binding